networkx/networkx/doc/reference/introduction.rst

 Graph Reporting
 ---------------

-Class methods are used for the basic reporting functions neighbors, edges and degree.
+Class views provide basic reporting of nodes, neighbors, edges and degree.
-Reporting of lists is often needed only to iterate through that list so we supply iterator versions of many property reporting methods.
-For example `edges()` and `nodes()` have corresponding methods `edges_iter()` and `nodes_iter()`.
+These views provide iteration over the properties as well as membership queries and data attribute lookup.
+The views refer to the graph data structure so changes to the graph are reflected in the views.
+This is analogous to dictionary views in Python 3.
+If you want to change the graph while iterating you will need to use e.g. `for e in list(G.edges):`.
+The views provide set-like operations, e.g. union and intersection, as well as dict-like lookup and iteration of the data attributes using `G.edges[u, v]['color']` and `for e, datadict in G.edges.items():`.
+Methods `G.edges.items()` and `G.edges.values()` are familiar from python dicts.
+In addition `G.edges.data()` provides specific attribute iteration e.g. `for e, e_color in G.edges.data('color'):`.

-Using these methods when you can will save memory and often time as well.
+The basic graph relationship of an edge can be obtained in two ways.

-The basic graph relationship of an edge can be obtained in two basic ways.
+One can look for neighbors of a node or one can look for edges.
-One can look for neighbors of a node or one can look for edges incident to a node.
 We jokingly refer to people who focus on nodes/neighbors as node-centric and people who focus on edges as edge-centric.
 The designers of NetworkX tend to be node-centric and view edges as a relationship between nodes.
-You can see this by our avoidance of notation like G[u,v] in favor of G[u][v].
+You can see this by our choice of lookup notation like `G[u]` providing neighbors (adjacency) while edge lookup is `G.edges[u, v]`.
 Most data structures for sparse graphs are essentially adjacency lists and so fit this perspective.
-In the end, of course, it doesn't really matter which way you examine the graph.
-G.edges() removes duplicate representations of each edge while G.neighbors(n) or G[n] is slightly faster but doesn't remove duplicates.
+In the end, of course, it doesn't really matter which way you examine the graph. `G.edges` removes duplicate representations of undirected edges while neighbor reporting across all nodes will naturally report both directions.

 Any properties that are more complicated than edges, neighbors and degree are provided by functions.
-For example nx.triangles(G,n) gives the number of triangles which include node n as a vertex.
+For example `nx.triangles(G, n)` gives the number of triangles which include node n as a vertex.
 These functions are grouped in the code and documentation under the term :ref:`algorithms<algorithms>`.